Skyscraper World Tour: Critical reception

 Xue received praise for his performance for his "richly resonant voice that smouldered at its lower end and shimmered in its higher register" and "delicate yet intense" interpretation and performance of the songs.
 The strength of Xue's songwriting is also highlighted with "songs that draw one in with their sensitive observations."
 Another highlight was Xue's charismatic personality was showcased between songs as he shared anecdotes from the tour and playfully interacted with the audience.

 The stage design featured floating light matrix and LED stacking design that are "cleverly combined" to created a three-dimensional effect that is "immersive and magnificent."
-Visual effects were "perfectly integrated" with the performance and presented a spectacle that is bound to impress fans.
-The light sticks provided to the fans "gave a unique atmosphere that can only be experienced if you were in attendance."
+Visual effects were "perfectly integrated" with the performance and presented "a visual spectacle that is bound to impress fans."
+The light sticks provided "a unique atmosphere that can only be experienced if you were in attendance."

 Straits Times named the tour one of the best Asian concerts of 2018 and China Daily stated the "exploration of human nature, desire, and society is the real core of Skyscraper."